AUTHORS: A-E

 Before turning to writing crime fiction, Alice was a feature writer on national newspapers including the Daily Express, The Times and The Daily Telegraph.

-She writes the Death in Dulwich cozy crime series as Alice Castle and psychological thrillers for HQ under the name A.M.
+She writes the Beth Haldane Mystery cozy crime series as Alice Castle for Bookouture and psychological thrillers for HQ under the name A.M.
 Castle.
 Her first thriller, The Perfect Widow, was an Amazon best seller and a top-selling audiobook.
-Her latest novel, The Invitation, was published in March 2021.

 Alice lives in south east London with her two daughters and two cats.